akeneo/pim-api-docs/content/guides/translation-connection/step3-how-to-build-your-connector.md

 ## A connection compliant method

-Now that you have a good overview of Akeneo PIM data, you are probably wondering how to interact with Julia while being compatible with all of our PIM editions.
+Now that you have a good overview of Akeneo PIM data, you are probably wondering how your online translation connector will interact with Julia while being compatible with all of our PIM editions.

-The best way to do this is to develop a "[connection](https://help.akeneo.com/pim/serenity/articles/what-is-a-connection.html) compliant" connector based on our API.
+The best way to do this is to develop a "[connection-compliant](https://help.akeneo.com/pim/serenity/articles/what-is-a-connection.html)" connector based on our API.

 ![Translation connector overview](../../img/guides/translation-connection-macro.svg)